raghavdua1995/DNSlock/README.md

 2) Add link for the hosts file you want to add.
 3) `DNSlock --update` , Update hosts file

+You can add virtually any number of hosts file sources you want, [Filterlist](https://filterlists.com/) is a comprehensive directory of hosts files around the internet.

 #### --> Uninstallation

 Single command Uninstaller: